Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

-Canadians interested in watching the series will have to wait a bit longer.
+Canadians interested in watching the series will had to wait a bit longer.
 That's because the Peacock service itself has not been made available in an authorized way in Canada, with domestic broadcaster Corus Entertainment picking up Canadian TV and streaming rights to the service's "marquee" original series, including Girls5eva, under a deal announced in June 2020.

 By the way, if you're searching for a show called "Girls Five Ever" or "Girls5ever" or something like that, Girls5eva is almost certainly what you're looking for.